 If an individual does not gain U.S. citizenship through either birth or descent, he or she may achieve citizenship through naturalization.
 Naturalization involves the acquisition of citizen status through specialized legal processes.
 To become a naturalized citizen of the United States, a foreign national first must meet several legal standards:

 Entry, residence, and physical presence: The applicant must lawfully enter the country and gain legal permanent resident status.
-After becoming a legal resident, a foreign national must reside in the United States continuously for five years (or three years for spouses of American citizens).
+After becoming a legal resident, a foreign national must reside in the United States continuously for five years (or three years for spouses of U.S. citizens).
 During that period, he or she must be physically present in the country for at least fifty percent of the time.
-This "probationary" period allows the foreign national to become fully acclimated to American life and systems so that he or she can fully participate in the national community upon becoming a citizen.
+This "probationary" period allows the foreign national to become fully acclimated to American life and systems so that they can fully participate in the national community upon becoming a citizen.

 Age: A naturalization applicant must be at least eighteen years old.
 Parents or adoptive parents can file applications on behalf of children under this age with their petitions.
 Most children receive derivative citizenship with their parents, and need not satisfy the five-year residence requirement.

 Literacy and education: The applicant must possess the ability to understand, speak, read, and write basic English.
 Certain older applicants may receive an exemption from this requirement if their residence is of long standing.
-Applicants must also demonstrate knowledge of U.S. history, politics, and government.
-The Immigration and Naturalization Service (INS) administers an examination to applicants that they must pass to qualify for naturalization.
+Applicants must also demonstrate knowledge of U.S. history, politics, and government, which is generally referred to as "civics."
+The Immigration and Naturalization Service (INS) administers an examination, which applicants must pass to complete the naturalization process.
 Applicants may take the exam more than once if required.

 Moral character: Applicants must show their good moral character, and that they sustained this standard throughout their residence in the United States.
 While this standard is hard to define, courts have found habitual drunkenness, adultery, polygamy, gambling, and perjury to be inconsistent with good moral character.

-Attachment to constitutional principles: Applicants must show they are "attached to the principles of the Constitution of the United States, and well-disposed to the good order and happiness of the United States."
+Attachment to constitutional principles: Applicants must show they're "attached to the principles of the Constitution of the United States, and well-disposed to the good order and happiness of the United States."
 This requirement ensures that new citizens generally agree with the philosophical foundation of the community.
 Attachment to the Constitution includes a commitment to the Bill of Rights and a belief in representative democracy.
-Individuals well disposed to good order and happiness can show they like the United States and believe in its political systems.
+Individuals well disposed to good order and happiness can show they like the U.S. and believe in its political systems.

 Oath of allegiance to the United States: The applicant must pledge allegiance to the United States, renouncing other national allegiances.
 The pledge includes an obligation to support the Constitution and to bear arms on behalf of the United States if required.